-Our Singapore subsidiary undertook an inventory clearance exercise in 2022 to prepare for the return of certain warehousing space at the Singapore corporate headquarters in March 2023 and this exercise was also carried out during FY2023.
-During this clean-up, inventory items, containing 88 tonnes (FY2022: 476 tonnes) of iron, which are not sellable are sold to metal collectors to be recycled.
+In 2022, our Singapore subsidiary undertook an inventory clearance to prepare for the return of certain warehousing space at the Singapore corporate headquarters in March 2023.
+This exercise extended into FY2023.
+During the clean-up, 88 tonnes of unsellable iron (compared to 476 tonnes in FY2022) were sold to metal collectors for recycling.
+A similar clearance will be conducted in FY2025 to dispose of the remaining unsellable iron and prepare for the return of the remaining warehouse space.